Languages and Literature, University of Warwick

 "L'écrit adressé", "Le Monde extérieur", "La Pute de la côte normande" in Dictionnaire Marguerite Duras, ed.
 Bernard Alazet and Christiane Blot-Labarrère, Honoré Champion, 2020.

-20th and 21st Century Literature; Marguerite Duras; Translation Studies; Visual Cultures; History of Art.
+Neoliberalism; 20th and 21st Century Literature, especially the novel; Maylis de Kerangal; Marguerite Duras; Georges Didi-Huberman; Visual Cultures; History of Art; Translation Studies.